grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Can't they like, shoot at Captain Shakes or something?" asked Cassandra.

 "It is difficult to hit such a small fast-moving target as the _Gnat_ with a torpedo.
-Though the _Gnat's_ engine is so loud that it is doubtful Shakes would hear an incoming torpedo.
+Though the _Gnat_'s engine is so loud that it is doubtful Shakes would hear an incoming torpedo.
 Hopefully he is experienced enough to make random course changes every five miles or so to make aiming a torpedo more challenging..."
 Hemi looked doubtful.

 "Well, keep the fuck on them," said Percy.
 "Let me know if anything changes... or what the final result is."
 She stuck a cheroot between her teeth and climbed the ladder to the control room.

 "Cassandra, keep tracking them," said Hemi.
 He stood up, still wearing the second sonar headset, and turned to lean over the navigation table.
 He measured the angle of the bearing to the contacts off their current position marked on the chart, and then drew a line marking Shakes and the pursuing sub's course.
-Listening carefully to what the sonar was picking up in his headset, he could estimate _Grackle_ and _Gnat's_ distance from the _Prospect_.
+Listening carefully to what the sonar was picking up in his headset, he could estimate _Grackle_ and _Gnat_'s distance from the _Prospect_.

 He and Cassandra tracked the two sound sources like this for over an hour.
 Then he stood to his full height and stretched.
 He took off the headset and hung it on the peg, and patted Cassandra on the shoulder before climbing up to the control room.